cliosight/Docs/README.md

 Detailed explanation for using AI tools within Cliosight is given in this video.

 ## Data Privacy and Security <a name="security"></a>
-Sharing private datasets online has several security implications.
+Sharing private datasets created using our platform will have several security implications.
 In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make datasets compliant with the applicable regulations.

 Some of the in-built features are:
 1. [Role-based Access Control](#acl)